 Those who follow world events closely over a period of time and source information from all sides see the hypocrisy and contradictions laid bare time and again.

-The fact is there is truth to both sides and consequences to each direction, but only the truth that supports the narrative of the time is focused on, while the rest that adds additional context is ignored or is under represented.
+The fact is there is truth to both sides and consequences to each direction taken, but only the truth that supports the narrative of the time is focused on, while the rest that adds additional context is ignored or is under represented.

 Ultimately the majority of the public in respective nations are led to war, after being led there by politicians and main stream media narratives that only represent their side of the truth while masking the real underlying motivtions that revolve around world dominance, power & economics.